Announcement amended June 22, 2018 to reflect updated position information and new final filing date.

 Opportunity to learn about San Francisco and its extensive history

 You will work in a department with integrity, which trusts, engages and values its employees

-1. One (1) year (equivalent to 2,000 hours) of verifiable work experience as a police officer, member of a military police unit, park ranger, security officer/guard or a similar position which actively protects life and property or issues citations and performs code enforcement (i.e., park, vehicle and/or penal code); AND
+1. Three (3) years (equivalent to 6,000 hours) of verifiable work experience as a police officer, member of a military police unit, park ranger, security officer/guard or a similar position which actively protects life and property or issues citations and performs code enforcement (i.e., park, vehicle and/or penal code);

 Successful completion of Basic P.O.S.T.
-Academy may substitute for the required experience and California Penal Code Section 832 Powers of Arrest Certification.
+Academy may substitute for one (1) year of the required experience and California Penal Code Section 832 Powers of Arrest Certification.

-Possession of thirty (30) semester units or forty-five (45) quarter units from an accredited college or university may substitute for the required experience.
+Possession of thirty (30) semester units or forty-five (45) quarter units from an accredited college or university may substitute for one (1) year of the required experience.